Skip to content

 0.117.3 — June 19, 2026

-This release protects your unsaved draft work when you navigate away, fixes Claude Code occasionally falling back to an older Opus, and fixes auto-advance not firing for some worktree tasks.
-We also shipped this docs site at docs.humanlayer.com.
+This release protects unsaved drafts when you navigate away.
+It fixes an incorrect Claude Code fallback to an older Opus model.
+It also fixes auto-advance for some worktree tasks and adds this site at docs.humanlayer.com.

 Watch the release video